SethSmigelski/jump-links-block/readme.txt

 * PERFORMANCE: Refactored the front-end JavaScript to use event delegation for smooth scrolling.
 This reduces memory usage by attaching a single event listener to the block instead of individual listeners for every link.
 * TWEAK: Reorganized the sidebar settings for better clarity between Block Title settings and Content Inclusion settings.

-= 1.9.1 =
-* FIX (readme): Fixed a small typo in the readme.txt file.

-= 1.9.0 =
-* HELLO WORLD: Initial release to the WordPress Plugin Directory.

 For a complete list of changes, please see the [full changelog](https://seo44plugin.com/jump-links-block-seo-44/changelog/) or the changelog.txt file included with the plugin.